 “I think they don’t understand who black people are,” Harris said.
 “I’m not going to spend my time trying to educate people about who black people are.
 Because right now, frankly, I’m focused on, for example, an initiative that I have that is called the LIFT Act that is about lifting folks out of poverty.”

-Harris has had some different life experiences than many black Americans.
+Harris has had life experiences different from those of many black Americans.
 Her father is a Jamaican immigrant; her mother is a Tamil Indian immigrant.
 Her husband is a white man from New York.
 While she was born in Oakland — a city with a rich history of African American activism — Harris spent her early childhood in Berkeley, Calif., and worshiped at a Hindu temple in addition to attending black Baptist services.
 She attended high school in Montreal before returning to the United States for college at Howard University, a historically black college.

 “This whole argument that we’re saying she’s not black is really ridiculous,” Yvette Carnell, co-founder of the American Descendants of Slavery movement, told the Philadelphia Inquirer.
 “We’re saying there is a difference in the justice demands for people who are descendants of slaves in this country and those who were enslaved in Jamaica.”